Shalvin001/Security/$MY-PORTFOLIO/03-Bash-Hardening/README.md

   <img src="Screenshots/07.
 SSH Keygen.png" alt="SSH key generation Screenshot" width="100%">
 </details>

-- **UFW is explicitly allowed to permit SSH *before* the firewall is enabled**, inside the same remediation step — not as two separate steps a user could run out of order.
+- **UFW is explicitly allowed to permit SSH *before* the firewall is enabled**, inside the same remediation step -not as two separate steps a user could run out of order.
 A default-deny firewall enabled without an SSH allow rule first would have blocked the very connection being used to run the script.

 <details>
   <summary>Click to view the Screenshot</summary>